JupyterPhysSciLab/JupyterPiDAQ/docs/Installation.md

    the environment you can issue the `$ exit` command on the command line.
 5. While still in the shell install the latest JupyterPiDAQ and all its requirements
-   `$ pip install -U JupyterPiDAQ`.
+   `pip install -U JupyterPiDAQ`.
 This can take a long time, especially on a Raspberry Pi.
 On a Pi 3B+ (minimum requirement) it will probably not run without at least 1 GB of swap.
 See: [Build Jupyter on a Pi]( https://cms.gutow.uwosh.edu/Gutow/useful-chemistry-links/software-tools-and-coding/computer-and-coding-how-tos/installing-jupyter-on-raspberrian) for a discussion of adding swap space on a Pi.
-6. Still within the environment shell test this by starting jupyter `$ jupyter notebook`.
+6. Still within the environment shell test this by starting jupyter `jupyter notebook` or `jupyter lab`.
 Jupyter should launch in your browser.
     1. Open a new notebook using the default (Python 3) kernel.
     2. In the first cell import all from DAQinstance.py:
        `from jupyterpidaq.DAQinstance import *`.